APPEAERANCE

 A Vigreux condenser is a modification of the air condenser.

-It is usually used as a fractionating column for fractional distillations
+It is usually used as a fractionating column for fractional distillations.

 Unlike straight-walled columns,